albert-santos01/SSL-TIE_TFG/StudyOfTheCode.md

 # YouTube ID, start seconds, label, train/test split.
 ```
 So with this information one can download the videos from YouTube and then extract the audio and frames from the videos.
 To do that, it is recommended to use [audiosetdl](https://github.com/speedyseal/audiosetdl), which is a repository from the University of Oxford that provides modules and scripts to download Google's AudioSet dataset.

+It seems that it will take us a long time and we need to create scripts to download the data, therefore, here it is the roadmad for the next days:
+1. Descargar ffmpeg, python en el wsl
+2. Hacer Código para descargar VGGSound o mirar como utilizar el Flickr-SoundNet
+3. Hacer test
+4. Releerse DenseAV
+5. Intentar redireccionar TFG